vault27/Foundation/vxlan.md

 ## L3 implementation types
 It depends on where VXLAN routing happens.
 - Bridged overlay
-- Centrally-Routed Bridging (Spine Routed)
+- Centrally-Routed Bridging (Spine Routed) - not recomended
-- Edge-Routed Bridging (Leaf routed)
+- Edge-Routed Bridging (Leaf routed) - recomended

 ### Bridged overlay - no L3 functionality
 - Does not provide a mechanism for inter-VXLAN routing functionality within the fabric